-R. H. PRATT, First Lieutenant Tenth Cavalry, in charge.

-P. S.-As I close my report for the mail I am in receipt of the following letter with inclosure as stated which is so forcible an indication of the growing sentiment in favor of Indian education that I make this addition.
+R. H. PRATT, 1st Lieut.
+10th Cav'ry, in charge.
+As I close my report for the mail I am in receipt of the following letter, with inclosure as stated, which is so foreible an indication of the growing sentiment in favor of Indian education that I make this addition.
+Ocroses 14, 1881.

-OCT.
-14, 1881.

-Sig: I have a sum, \$1,000, I wish used exclusively for the education of Indian females.
-May I ask you to so apply it?
-Perhaps this is rather out of business habits to presume on a favorable answer, but hearing of your warm interest in the welfare of the Indians, I flatter myself you will kindly grant my request.
-Hoping your benevolent labors may be crowned with success and you may reap the reward of seeing those so long wronged rise to a happier condition, respectfully,
+"SIR:-I have a sum, \$1000, I wish used exclusively for the education of Indian females.
+May I ask you to so apply it.
+Perhaps this is rather out of business habit to presume on a favorable answer, but hearing of your warm interest in the welfare of the Indians, I flatter myself you will kindly grant my request.
+Hoping your benevolent labor may be crowned with success and you may reap the reward of seeing those so long wronged rise to a happier condition.
+Respectfully,

-P. S.-Can you give me any information of Lieutenant Wilkinson and his institution for Indians at Forest Grove, Oregon?
+P. S. Can you give me any information of Lieut.
+Wilkinson and his institution for Indians at Forest Grove Oregon?"